rogerbinns/apsw/_sources/dbapi.rst.txt

 Cursor Objects
 ==============

-Use :meth:`Cursor.getdescription` instead of description.
+Use :meth:`Cursor.get_description` instead of description.
 This information is only obtained on request.

 .. _rowcount: